fight233/DThouse_cxd/documentation20/en/08.connector/01.java/docs.md

 #### Establishing a connection with configuration file

-When JDBC-JNI is used to connect to the TDengine cluster, you can specify firstEp and secondEp parameters of the cluster in the client configuration file.
+When JDBC-JNI is used to connect to the DThouse cluster, you can specify firstEp and secondEp parameters of the cluster in the client configuration file.
 As follows:

 1. The hostname and port are not specified in Java applications